guoxing/MSync/README.md

 MSync
 =====

-sync ctools resources to your local drive
+Sync your Ctools resources to your local drive without tedious clicks!